sfigg/commercialization-public/design/device-experiences/prepare-hardware-for-modern-standby.md

 Network and radio devices are the notable exception to the 1-milliwatt guideline.
 Network and radio devices might require more power to maintain a connection to the network or to listen to wireless devices.
 Some system designers refer to these power-state transitions as *runtime D3* (RTD3).

-### Directed power management for PCIe devices

-PCIe cards outside the SoC must enable a directed power management model called Directed DRIPS (Deepest Runtime Idle Platform State) in order to ensure that they can enter a low power mode.
-Directed DRIPS is a mechanism for directing device stacks into an appropriate low power idle state when a system enters Modern Standby, thus enabling the system to enter software/hardware DRIPS reliably.
-Without Directed DRIPS, if a user plugs a device into a PCIe Root Port with user-accessible slots on a desktop Modern Standby system, and the driver for the device does not support runtime D3 (RTD3), the PCIe device may prevent the system from entering DRIPS.
-To avoid this problem, OEMs must opt in the Root Ports of the PCIe device to Directed DRIPS.
-For Directed DRIPS to be engaged for a given PCIe device, the following requirements must be met:
-1. The parent PCIe Root Port for the device must be specified as a constraint for DRIPS.
-2. The parent PCIe Root Port must apply fundamental device reset for the all children downstream of the Root Port upon the Root Port's D0->D3 transition and deassert fundamental device reset to those children upon the D3->D0 transition.
-For more information about PCIe fundamental resets, please refer to Section 6.6.1 of the [PCI Express Base Specification](https://members.pcisig.com/wg/PCI-SIG/document/10912?downloadRevision=11804).
-The application of fundamental reset can be provided by supplemental ACPI mechanisms.
-For more information, please refer to this guide on [PCI Power Management](https://docs.microsoft.com/en-us/windows-hardware/drivers/pci/pci-power-management-and-device-drivers).
-To indicate that the platform honors this fundamental reset requirement, the firmware must define _DSD with support for GUID {FDF06FAD-F744-4451-BB64-ECD792215B10}.
-Without this, Directed DRIPS will not be triggered for devices under that PCIe Root Port.
-For more information, refer to the [ACPI Device Specific Data (_DSD) for PCIe Root Ports](https://docs.microsoft.com/en-us/windows-hardware/drivers/pci/dsd-for-pcie-root-ports).
-3. Power resources must be unique to a given PCIe Root Port, i.e. not shared with any other Root Port.

-Please note that PCIe cards that require Compatibility Support Modules (CSM) will not work in Modern Standby systems.
-CSM is not supported in the BIOS on Modern Standby systems due to the UEFI Secure Boot requirement.
-For more information, please refer to the [Hardware Compatibility Specification](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/1709/systems#systemfundamentalsfirmwareuefilegacyfallback).

 For more information about power management for particular device classes, system designers are encouraged to review [Device-specific power management for modern standby](device-specific-power-management-for-modern-standby.md), as well as device-specific documentation on Microsoft Connect.